-Appetizer for dinner?
-Don’t mind if we do!
-Blue corn tortilla chips make a crunchy base for BBQ pulled pork and a melty Mexican cheese blend.
+Getting the whole family together?
+This big tray of easy, crowd-pleasing nachos is a perfect appetizer idea.
+Blue corn tortilla chips make a crunchy bed for BBQ pulled pork and a melty Mexican cheese blend.
 For toppings, we brought in the A-team: shredded carrots, jalapeño, pickled red onion, cilantro, crema, and a spicy BBQ sauce.
-Yep, your dinner crowd is sure to go wild.
-And the mealtime MVP award goes to … you!
+Your crew is sure to go wild for this game-day inspired app.
+And the family’s MVP award goes to … you!

 Nutrition values are representative of a 1/4 bundle serving.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce.
 Have, peel, and dice one onion.
 Halve and peel remaining onion; thinly slice one half (save remaining half for another use).
 Thinly slice jalapeño into rounds, removing ribs and seeds for less heat.
 Pick cilantro leaves from stems; roughly chop leaves.